sturob/tmux-propane/README.md

 ## How it works
 ALT + wasd key (<kbd>ALT + w</kbd> <kbd>ALT + a</kbd> <kbd>ALT + s</kbd> <kbd>ALT + d</kbd>) moves the current pane in any direction.
 When panes reach window edges, they snap to occupy the full edge length.
 This enables most arrangements you'll need.

-Panes are moved between windows by moving them off the left or right edge of the screen, and between sessions by moving up or down.
+A pane moves between windows when moving through the left or right edge of the screen, and between sessions by moving up or down.
 Moving a pane to the right of the last window in a session automatically creates a new window for that pane.

 ## Rules
 * Panes swap vertically if they have equal width (<kbd>ALT + w</kbd> or <kbd>ALT + s</kbd>) \*